It can be very confusing.

 Then, learn two terms: resize and crop.

 You’ll need a photo-editing program.
 There are many out there; one probably came with your camera.
 You can also use a freeware program called FastStone to view and edit images.
-Even the Paint program that comes with Windows will do.

 In that photo-editing program, resize and/or crop the original image to make a smaller image, being careful to never overwrite your original.

-Best practices: resize
+Best practice #1: resize

 You can resize a photo to make it smaller, but keep the entire image.
 Here’s my full photo, resized from the original monster at 4288 x 2848 down to 400 x 266 pixels.